Moravian Instruments Cx series of CMOS astronomical cameras are

 and planets and for automatic telescope guiding.
 With proper image

-calibration, C0 and C1 cameras provide surprisingly good results
+calibration, C0 and C1 cameras can also provide surprisingly good

 response to light is linear up to very close to saturation point,